 “My fondest memory was getting the tubes out of my nose and eating actual food for the first time in a month,” says Vince.
 “That felt pretty good.”

-You can help provide Royal Columbian’s healthcare team with the tools and resources needed to give patients like Vince a fighting chance.
-Please make a gift today.
+This Giving Tuesday, help us provide Royal Columbian’s healthcare team with the facilities and resources needed to give patients like Vince a fighting chance.